Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2020.

 Read the full review: Apple AirPods Pro

-Now that the third-generation Sennheiser Momentum Wirelesses (in number two spot) have arrived, their predecessors (which launched back in 2015 and won a What Hi-Fi?
-Award in the same year) can be picked up for a heavy discount.
+Now that the third-generation Sennheiser Momentum Wirelesses have arrived (currently occupying the number two spot on this list), their predecessors, which launched back in 2015 and won a What Hi-Fi?
+Award, can be picked up at a tempting discount.

 Read the full review: Sennheiser Momentum 2.0 Wireless

-The other has the USB input for charging, pause/play/skip track controls, a Bluetooth connection light and a standard wired headphone output.
+Functionality is simple.
+One ear cup has a volume control, the on/off switch for the active noise-cancellation and a blue light that indicates when noise-cancelling is in use.
+The other cup has the USB input for charging, pause/play/skip track controls, a Bluetooth connection light and a standard wired headphone output.
 A full charge is good for 15 hours of wireless music, or a little less with the active noise-cancelling.

-At this price, you'd be worried about bright treble or booming bass, but instead, the Lindy BNX-60 headphones produce a balanced sound that’s easy to listen to.
-They also deliver a groove and also do a decent job with vocals.
-For this kind of money it's extremely hard to grumble.
+At this price, you'd be worried about bright treble or booming bass, but instead, the Lindy BNX-60s produce a balanced sound that’s easy to listen to.
+The noise-cancelling does the solid job but isn't as capable as the (more expensive) Sony, Bose and Sennheiser models in this list.
+But for this kind of money, it's extremely hard to grumble.

 Read the full review: Lindy BNX-60